 For families, that context matters.
 A fresh-start academy can move quickly, especially on culture, behaviour and consistency.
 It also means the public evidence base can be thinner for a period.
 As of 22 January 2026, Ofsted has not yet published an inspection report for Mossbourne Fobbing Academy under its current URN.

 Academically, the current picture is mixed.
-GCSE indicators in the available data point to outcomes below where many families would hope.
-Sixth form outcomes sit around the middle of the England distribution, with half of grades at A-level awarded at A* to B. The main question for parents is fit: whether your child benefits from a more structured, high-expectation environment as the academy establishes its new trajectory.
+GCSE indicators are not rankable in the current dataset, so families should ask directly about the latest Key Stage 4 improvement evidence.
+Sixth form outcomes are stronger, with 60% of grades at A-level awarded at A* to B. The main question for parents is fit: whether your child benefits from a more structured, high-expectation environment as the academy establishes its new trajectory.

 The academy’s public-facing messages emphasise a “learning and safeguarding come first” stance, with behaviour standards designed to minimise disruption and keep lessons focused.
 That tends to appeal to families looking for consistency and predictability in the school day, particularly for students who do best when routines are explicit and consequences are clear.